-In \cite{DC-S10}, Duminil-Copin and Smirnov use Lemma~\ref{lem:local} to prove that the growth constant of the self-avoiding walk ($n=0$ in the dilute regime~\eqref{eq:Slemma_dilute}) is $\x^{-1}=2\cos(\pi/8)=\sqrt{2+\sqrt{2}}$.
-They do so by considering a special trapezoidal domain $D_{L,T}$ as shown\footnote{The convention on $T$ is chosen in such a way a walk of minimal length going from the bottom to the top of the domain contains exactly $T$ vertical edges, one of them being split into two half-edges.} in Fig.~\ref{fig:S_boundary}, and deriving from the local identity a global identity that relates several \gfs\ counting walks in this domain.
+In \cite{DC-S10}, Duminil-Copin and Smirnov {prove and } use Lemma~\ref{lem:local} to prove that the growth constant of the self-avoiding walk is given by the case $n=0$ of the dilute regime~\eqref{eq:Slemma_dilute}: $\x^{-1}:=2\cos(\pi/8)=\sqrt{2+\sqrt{2}}$.
+They do so by considering a special trapezoidal domain $D_{L,T}$ as shown in Fig.~\ref{fig:S_boundary}, and deriving from the local identity a global identity that relates several \gfs\ counting walks in this domain.
 Here we generalise this identity to a general $O(n)$ model including a boundary weight.

 We partition the boundary $\partial D_{T,L}$ into four subsets $\cA$, $\cB$, $ \bcE$ and $ \cE$ as illustrated in Fig.~\ref{fig:S_boundary}.
 We also define four generating functions, counting configurations in $D_{T,L}$ starting from $a$ and ending in $\partial D_{T,L}$.
 First,